w3c/aria-practices/README.md

 ## ARIA Roles, Properties and States Referenced in Guidance and Examples(Also known as APG Coverage Report)

-This page includes information on number of guidance and example references in the WAI-ARIA Authoring Practices for each ARIA role, property and state.
+[APG Coverage Report](https://raw.githack.com/w3c/aria-practices/coverage/coverage/index.html) includes information on number of guidance and example references in the WAI-ARIA Authoring Practices for each ARIA role, property and state.

+As of January 11, 2022, APG has exmples of

 1. CSV Files of Role, Properties and States Coverage
 2. Roles with no Guidance or Examples (29)